C. J. Henry: Basketball

-Henry was a walk-on for the Memphis Tigers in fall 2008, as the Yankees were responsible for his college tuition.
+Henry was a walk-on for the Memphis Tigers in the fall of 2008, as the Yankees were responsible for his college tuition.
 He redshirted for the 2008–09 season.

 Henry's brother, Xavier, was a top recruit by John Calipari to attend Memphis beginning in the 2009–10 year.
 However, when Calipari left to accept the coaching job for the Kentucky Wildcats, the Henry brothers decided to commit to the Kansas Jayhawks, with Xavier released from his letter of intent with Memphis, and C. J. transferring.

 C. J. was a redshirt freshman at Kansas in the 2009–10 year, and he was eligible to play for the 2009-10 Kansas Jayhawks men's basketball team.
 On August 27, 2010, NAIA school Southern Nazarene University announced that Henry had transferred there.
 He became a starter and the team's leading scorer in the 2010–11 season.